-27 Things You Should Never Buy at Walmart
+27 Things Experts and Consumers Say You Should Never Buy at Walmart

-When the experts at Tom's Guide put nine phone carriers to the test, they spent a lot of time debating which carrier would claim the top spot.
+When the experts at Tom's Guide put nine phone carriers to the test in 2017, they spent a lot of time debating which carrier would claim the top spot.
 However, one thing was always certain, and that was who would land at the bottom of their list: Straight Talk Wireless, the prepaid phone plan offered by Walmart.

 Every once in a while—like on Black Friday or during an end-of-season sale—Walmart will offer some great deals on gift cards that are worth scooping up.
 But for the most part, you're going to find better savings on gift cards at warehouses like Costco or Sam's Club, where the cash cards are sold at a discount 365 days a year.

-When you need batteries, go to Costco.
-When Consumer Reports tested out 15 brands of AA batteries, they found that Costco's Kirkland Signature brand AA alkaline batteries were the best-performing store brand batteries and that they weren't all that dissimilar from the Engerizers and Duracells tested.
+When you need batteries, go to Costco—not Walmart.
+When Consumer Reports tested out 15 brands of AA batteries, they found that Costco's Kirkland Signature brand of AA alkaline batteries were the best-performing store brand batteries and that they weren't all that dissimilar from the Energizers and Duracells tested.

 In the entertainment department, Amazon once again prevails over Walmart as the cheapest retailer out there.
-"When it comes to entertainment—be it books, music, or TV shows—you're typically better off shopping Amazon," Erin Konrad, a spokesperson for CouponPal.com, explained to MarketWatch.
+Erin Konrad, a spokesperson for CouponPal.com, explained to MarketWatch that entertainment—like books, music, or TV show box sets—are typically priced better at Amazon.

 Please don't buy jewelry at Walmart.
-Though the prices are tempting, the quality of the products leaves a lot to be desired—and quite frankly, no woman who's gifted a bracelet from Walmart is going to be pleased.
-"What message does it send to your partner if you buy them a ring at the same place where you get discounted toilet paper?," Jennifer Heebner, market editor at jewelry industry publication JCK Magazines, explained to CBS.
+Though the prices are tempting, the quality of the products leaves a lot to be desired.
+Plus, "what message does it send to your partner if you buy them a ring at the same place where you get discounted toilet paper?"
+Jennifer Heebner, market editor at jewelry industry publication JCK Magazines, explained to CBS News.

 If you only need a single bag of pet food, then it's fine to pick it up at Walmart.
-But if you plan on buying pet food on a regular basis (and, if you have a pet, we sure hope that's what you do), there are several subscription services that can help you save even more.
+But if you buy pet food on a regular basis, there are several subscription services that can help you save even more.
 For example, if you set up automatic purchases on Amazon, you can save anywhere from 5 to 10 percent per bag.
 That adds up!